jneidel/youtube-local/readme.md

-# youtube-local
+~~# youtube-local~~

-> Local version of youtubes subscription feed; manage new videos in vim and watch with vlc
+~~> Local version of youtubes subscription feed; manage new videos in vim and watch with vlc~~

-Using youtubes api, this collection of scripts scrapes the channels of your subscribed youtubers for new videos, relative to the last time the script ran.
-New videos will be collected in a file, and using a vim script you start the videos with vlc.
+~~Using youtubes api, this collection of scripts scrapes the channels of your subscribed youtubers for new videos, relative to the last time the script ran.
+New videos will be collected in a file, and using a vim script you start the videos with vlc.~~

+## Replaced by newsboat + youtube RSS feeds

 <details>
 <summary><strong>Table of Contents</strong></summary>